gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 In the example above, we refer to these 3 types by `types.Price`, just `Amount`, and `CurrencySymbol`.
 The first observation is:
 **name resolution** (and the new name introduced by an artifact definition) **depends on the block structure**.

+That being said, name resolution does **not depend on the order of definitions**.
+In the example above, the element `amount` has a type `Amount` which is defined _after_ the element definition.
+Similar for the view `Products` whose source entity `ProductsInternal` is defined after the view.

 In the view, we also refer to **elements** of (another) artifact.
 There is no special language construct for such references –